hershal/eval-proto/README.md

 # Setup

-All you have to do is bind a key to `eval-proto/eval`. eval-proto will automatically pick up the shebang from your buffer and run the interpreter you specify.
+All you have to do is bind a key to `eval-proto/eval`. eval-proto will automatically pick up the shebang from your buffer and run the command you specify, piping in the file as input to the command.
 You don't even have to save the buffer!

 # Example